There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) explain the role of assessment in the learning process; (2) describe the characteristics of an effective assessment; (3) describe the advantages and limitations of different assessment tools; (4) design and critique assessment and evaluation tools; (5) develop a blueprint for the assessment of learning outcomes; (6) assess the quality of an examination by looking at its constituent parts; and (7) explain principles and models of evaluation of teaching and learning.
+Students are able to (1) explain the role of assessment in the learning process; (2) describe the characteristics of an effective assessment task; (3) describe the advantages and limitations of different assessment tasks; (4) design and critique an assessment task and measurement tool; (5) explain the principles and models of the evaluation of teaching and learning; and (6) design and critique an evaluation tool.

 - Unit Coordinator(s)